Bacteriophage: Food industry

-Phages have increasingly been used to safen food products and to forestall spoilage bacteria.
+Phages have increasingly been used to preserve food products and to forestall spoilage bacteria.
 Since 2006, the United States Food and Drug Administration (FDA) and United States Department of Agriculture (USDA) have approved several bacteriophage products.
 LMP-102 (Intralytix) was approved for treating ready-to-eat (RTE) poultry and meat products.
 In that same year, the FDA approved LISTEX (developed and produced by Micreos) using bacteriophages on cheese to kill Listeria monocytogenes bacteria, in order to give them generally recognized as safe (GRAS) status.
 In July 2007, the same bacteriophage were approved for use on all food products.
 In 2011 USDA confirmed that LISTEX is a clean label processing aid and is included in USDA.
 Research in the field of food safety is continuing to see if lytic phages are a viable option to control other food-borne pathogens in various food products.

 Switzerland authorized a phage for use in cheese production in 2016.
 The European Union has not yet (2025) authorized any.